CraftierBark8/Obsidian-QRG/README.md

 # Obsidian-QRG
 ![cc-by-sa.png](README%20Files/cc-by-sa.png)
-A quick reference guide for Obsidian markdown formatting you can drag and drop directly into your Obsidian vault for quick and easy referencing.
+A quick reference guide for the markdown used in the [Obsidian notes app](https://obsidian.md/) that you can drag and drop directly into your Obsidian vault for quick and easy referencing.
 ***
 ## 💻 Usage
 Get the latest `Obsidian Quick Reference.md` file from the [Releases](https://github.com/CraftierBark8/Obsidian-QRG/releases) page.